DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 <p> <br>

 An add-on filter function allowed to re-order the ranks initially attributed via clustering by identifying the artists and their importance in each user apparent playlist in order to propose to a user the tracks that he has "not listened" from an artist that he appreciates by forcing the ranks of the same artists tracks absent from the apparent playlist to occupy the first places 1: according to the importance of each artist in the apparent playlist and 2: for a given artist, by attributing the first rank to the track having initially the minimal distance from centroid profiles.
-This add-on filtering implies in the case of artist-filtered algorithms that there is not a single similar rank for each of the tracks recommended to the user from the songs database.

 <p> <br>